WTrygar/Expense-tracker/README.md

 Application that helps to track expenses, storing data on users machine, made with Vue 3 and vue-toastification for pop-ups.

-Ideas for future:
+## Ideas for future:
--separate lists for monthly/weekly checkups
+-separate lists for monthly/weekly checkups,
 -separate lists for different types of expenses, like hobby, food etc.

 ## Project Setup